WizardAndroid/Public-Projects/README.md

      result but work good enough for just testing.

      Otherwise for having more accurate results just follow this:
-     ->Now you have to first download nltk (Natural language processing), for that write command: "pip install nltk" then after cloning my project run that "nltk_settings.py" file. that will open a nltk downloader wizard in which you have to download all packages that would take some time(around 400mb).
+     ->Now you have to first download nltk (Natural language toolkit), for that write command: "pip install nltk" then after cloning my project run that "nltk_settings.py" file. that will open a nltk downloader wizard in which you have to download all packages that would take some time(around 400mb).

      ->Now you have to run Main_With_nltk.py only and that's enough for getting output in which you would be able to select 3 options and proceed further.